 15 Dog Breeds That Stay Small Forever

 Perhaps you have a heart for small dogs or you live in a smaller apartment.
-Either way, our vets at Pet Doctor's two locations in Tucson would love to help you find the perfect dog for you and your family.
+Either way, our vets at Pet Doctor in Tucson would love to help you find the perfect dog for you and your family.
 Below is our list of the top 15 cutest dog breeds that will stay small forever.